 Then There Was Six Flags World of Adventure

 In addition to acquiring SeaWorld, Six Flags built a water park.
 In 2001, it dropped the Six Flags Ohio name and called the combination of the three parks, "Six Flags World of Adventure."
 A single admission allowed entry into the marine life park, water park, and the amusement park.
 Whew!
-Are you still with me?
-I told you it was tumultuous.
+Are you still with us?
+We told you it was tumultuous.

 The mega-park never generated the numbers Six Flags had anticipated.
-At the time, Six Flags/Premier Parks had accumulated mounting debt and was a troubled company.
-In an attempt to reduced some of its debt, it sold the entire Ohio property to rival chain, Cedar Fair (owner of Cedar Point) in 2004.
+At the time, Six Flags/Premier Parks, which had rapidly acquired parks both in the U.S. and abroad, had accumulated mounting debt and was a troubled company.
+In an attempt to reduce some of its debt, it sold the entire Ohio property to rival chain, Cedar Fair (owner of Cedar Point) in 2004.

 Return to Geauga Lake

 Cedar Fair closed the marine life exhibits and sold the animals, relocated the water park slides and attractions to the former SeaWorld site, and rebranded the park with its original name, Geauga Lake.
 After four disappointing seasons, Cedar Fair (which purchased Kings Island and the rest of Paramount Parks in 2006 and faced its own debt issues) announced that it would permanently close the amusement park in 2007.

 With the coasters and other dry amusement rides gone, Cedar Fair retired the Geauga Lake name in 2007.
 It continued operating the water park, however, and renamed it Wildwater Kingdom.
 The water park remained open through the end of the 2016 season.

 Cedar Fair put the final nail in the coffin of the property by announcing that the 2016 season would be the last one for Wildwater Kingdom.
 The water park was all that remained of the once-thriving amusement area.
 There are no longer any amusements at the property.